ExpressAI/AI-Gaokao/README.md

 ### Method 2: Using ExplainaBoard Web Platform
 An alternative way to test your Gaokao system w.r.t each question type (e.g., listening) is using the ExplainaBoard web platform.
 Specifically,

-* access the explainaboard web - [dataset page](https://explainaboard.inspiredco.ai/datasets)
+* Access the explainaboard web - [dataset page](https://explainaboard.inspiredco.ai/datasets)
-* search Gaokao dataset and choose the one where system outputs are generated
+* Search Gaokao dataset and choose the one where system outputs are generated
-* click `test` in the `Leaderboard` column and then your will enter into a submission page for individual system
+* Click `test` in the `Leaderboard` column and then your will enter into a submission page for individual system
-* click `New`, fill in necessary information, and click `submit`
+* Click `New`, fill in necessary information, and click `submit`

+For your convenience, we detail how to fill in the submission form for each question type in Gaokao:

+##### (1) Evaluate `listening`
+* `System name`: whatever you like (but for if different system outputs come from the same system, we suggest that you provide the same system name.
+* `Task`: `qa-multiple-choice`
+* `Use custom dataset?`: don't choose this
+* `Metrics`: `CorrectCount`
+* `Make it private?`: it depends on your preference.
+But if it's set `private`, it will not be displayed in the public Gaokao Benchmark.
+* `Shared Users`: Optional
+* `Input Lang/Output Lang`: `en` (since so far, it only supports for English paper evaluation)
+* `System Details`: optional